CARRIER-project/verticox/java/verticox/README.md

 The assumption is that only 1 party contains values (e.g. co-variates) for a given value the other parties only contain selection criteria (e.g. individual is right-cencored, individual has event-time t ).
 It is possible for party A to contain values for individual 1, party B for individual 2 and party C knows the selection criteria.
 It is also acceptable if A knows both the relevant values & selection criteria.
-But it should not be the case that both A & B know relevant values
+It can als be the case that both A & B know relevant values due to a hybrid split.
+In this case missing records need to have a value of 1.
+E.g. A has record 1,2,3 B has record 4,5,6 then the data needs to look as follows: A = [A1,A2,A3,1,1,1] B= [1,1,1,B1,B1,B1]

 To use this method the following needs to be done: